AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-2_Ad-Tech-Tax.md

 <blockquote>
 <p>As a result, online advertising efficiency has been decreasing for years, and companies have to spend more ad dollars for the same result.
 The process of ad placement has become ever more automated, obscure and complex, while intermediaries have multiplied, each taking a cut from the client's initial ad budget.
-Controls and regulations are nonexistent, and a big chunk of ad spending is being stolen, plain and simple.
+Controls and regulations are nonexistent, and a big chunk of ad spending is being stolen, plain and simple.</p>

-Websites have been invaded by click ads, display ads, and forced video ad views.
+<p>Websites have been invaded by click ads, display ads, and forced video ad views.
 Naturally, Internet users have grown sick and tired of this ad pollution, and have started installing ad blocking software.
 What makes this trend worse is that users who install ad blockers first, tend to be the more sophisticated and the more affluent ones</p>
 <cite>&mdash;<em>Kalkis Research</em> <a href="https://kalkis-research.com/google-end-of-the-online-advertising-bubble">"End Of The Online Advertising Bubble"</a></cite>
 </blockquote>